How can I measure the speed of a Hot Wheels car?

 The early prototype version of the Cook’s Projects Race Timer and Speedometer used to measure real car speeds with the Hot Wheels Rev ‘n’ Launch system.

 But using the real speed of a car is useful.
 Real speed can show just how quickly a car is going and how any tweaks or changes to the track layout or launch system have changed the speed of the car.
 Real speed can also be used to show how much energy has been ‘consumed’ by the car and track.
 (The Law of Conservation of Energy states that energy cannot be created or destroyed - it can only be changed from one form into another.
-When we refer to energy used, we are referring to the amount that one energy form has been ‘consumed’ to change into another measured useful energy.
+When we refer to energy used, we are referring to the amount that one energy form has been ‘consumed’ to change into another measured energy.
 For example, the energy required to make a car travel at a certain speed.)

 How can I measure the speed of my model car?

 Speed is defined as distance travelled divided by time.
 So if you know how far the car has travelled and know how long this took, you can easily calculate the speed of the car.
 The problem comes in the units that we use and the accuracy that can be measured!
 We are familiar with speeds being measured in Kilometres per hour, or Miles per hour, but when dealing with model cars and tracks, measuring tracks in kilometres and speeds in hours gives us a problem.
-The decimals places are huge!
-Also any measuring errors are magnified by 1000.
+The decimal places are huge!
+Any measuring errors are also magnified by 1000.
 Because the distances and times that need to be measured are so small, tiny errors in measuring them will lead to massive discrepancies in the calculated speed of the car.
 For example, if we have a 1m track, measured to 1mm accuracy, and measure a car travelling through this section with a stop watch we would be lucky to get a time within 0.1s.
 This would give a 10% variation in speeds.

 Race Timer, Start/Finish Line and Speedometer

-Using the Cook’s Projects Race Timer and Speedometer the time is measured in nanoseconds.
+Using the Cook’s Projects Race Timer and Speedometer the time is measured in microseconds.
 That is 1 millionth of a second!
 So the measuring errors are reduced significantly.
 The Advanced Race Timer version can measure times so accurately that the errors are reduced and typically measure within 0.25% of the real car speed.
 And even the basic model can achieve less than 1% variation.

 Previous